MotusWTS/motus/README.md

 remotes::update_packages()
 ```

 3. Update R <https://cran.r-project.org/>.
-(You may after have to reinstall packages)
+(You may have to reinstall packages)

 #### Specific Problems